Okay, let’s talk user experience…

 Questions to ask yourself.

-No matter where you are in terms of already having or looking to invest in a learning platform or content, here are some questions you need to ask yourself to make sure you’re providing the best UX for your employees.
+No matter where you are in terms of already having or looking to invest in a online learning platform or content, here are some questions you need to ask yourself to make sure you’re providing the best UX for your employees.

 - Is the look and feel appealing for your employees?